edouardparis/edouardparis.github.io/content/notes/2024-02-01_my-website-in-the-console.md

 {{ partial "foot.txt" . }}
 {{</ highlight >}}

-Add this piece of code to advertise visitor of the nerdy feature:
+Add this piece of code to inform visitor of the nerdy feature:
 {{< highlight html >}}
 <p>Read this page in your terminal with the command:</p>
 <code>$ curl -L example.com{{ strings.TrimSuffix "/" (.RelPermalink) }} | less</code>